ellisztamas/faps/docs/tutorials/01_introduction.rst

 FAPS stands for Fractional Analysis of Sibships and Paternity.
 It is a Python package for reconstructing genealogical relationships in wild populations, and making inference about biological processes.
-The sections of this document are intended as a user's guide to introduce how FAPS works.
-For full details of the method, see `Ellis *et al.*
+The sections of this document are intended as a user’s guide to introduce how FAPS works.
+For full details of the method, see `Ellis et al.
 2018 <https://doi.org/10.1111/1755-0998.12782>`__.

 Background